 Karl Schmidt Rottluff (1884-1976) was a German painter, printmaker, sculptor and an appointed professor at his late age.
 On his early artworks were embracing Neo-impressionism and Art Nouveau, and later his artworks were associated with Expressionism as his painting style had changed in a certain period.
 However, he was known for his use of vivid colors, rough and shape lines, and finish of untouched.
 Besides, he was classified as one of the prolific artists.

-Pablo Picasso (1881-1973) was a Spanish painter, printmaker, sculptor, ceramicist, stage designer, associating works of realism, symbolicism, neoclassicism, and surrealism in relation to primitivism and eroticism.
+Pablo Picasso (1881-1973) was a Spanish painter, printmaker, sculptor, ceramicist, stage designer, associating works of realism, symbolicism, neoclassicism, and surrealism concerning primitivism and eroticism.
 Also, he was one of the founders of cubism.
 The diversity of artworks he produced in terms of techniques, ideas, and styles in different periods.
 Also, being a prolific artist that he gained much attention from art collectors and admirers.
 He was one of the most influential artists in the 20th century and his name was known on a worldwide level.

 Erich Heckel (1883-1970) was a German painter, woodcuts and prints maker.
 He admired Edvard Munch’s artworks.
-He formed a group named Die Brücke with 2 other members, which aimed to create a transition between Neo-romanticism and Expressionism form of paintings.
+He formed a group named Die Brücke with 2 other members, which aimed to create a transition between Neo-romanticism and Expressionism forms of paintings.

 Base on the source, the National Gallery (Nasjonalgalleriet) was closed on 13 January 2019 and it will re-open an estimated time of the year 2021 spring with a new name of the New National Museum at a new address near Oslo City Hall.
 Please visit their website at www.nasjonalmuseet.no for further information.